Choosing the Right Abrasive Blasting Media

 Remember though, sand as a blasting media is rarely used due to the health and environmental hazards it can cause.
 Luckily, this is not something you will need to be concerned about because there are so many other and better methods for your abrasive blasting wants and needs.
 And no need to worry, these choices are just as great at getting rid of those surface coatings you've been having trouble with.
 Rust, metals, stainless steel, and other finishes won't get in your way anymore.

 Abrasive Blasting Media Types

-Steel grit is another option for the steel abrasives side, in addition to steel shot, that consists of small steel particles (typically 1/16 square inch or smaller).
+Steel grit is another option for the steel abrasives side, in addition to steel shot, which consists of small steel particles (typically 1/16 square inch or smaller).
 It's commonly used for grinding and polishing metal surfaces.

 Power sand is an abrasive media that is very similar to steel shot; however, it has a softer composition which makes it safer to use on certain materials.
-Commonly used for paint removal, grout removal and tile preparation.
+Commonly used for paint removal, grout removal, and tile preparation.

 Acrylic media is a safe alternative to steel grit and power sand.
-It's non-toxic, chemical resistant and reusable.
-Acrylic media works well for most applications including light etching of metal surfaces, surface finishing on plaster, concrete surfacing and cleaning of weld joints among others.
+It's non-toxic, chemical resistant, and reusable.
+Acrylic media works well for most applications including light etching of metal surfaces, surface finishing on plaster, concrete surfacing, and cleaning of weld joints among others.

 Recycled Glass Media

 As we mentioned before, recycled glass media is an environmentally friendly alternative to steel shot and other types of sandblasting media.
 It's safe for the environment, produces less dust collection and fumes and can be recycled time and time again.
 Commonly used for paint removal, surface preparation on plaster surfaces and metal cleaning among others.

 Glass beads are also used as an abrasive media, and will last longer than sandblasting media due to the reduced wear on the media itself.
 However, they are heavy, causing the machine to have slightly less mobility.